vincentrussell/json-data-generator/README.md

 {{firstName()}}
 ```

-random username based on first initial from rnadom first name and lastname lowercased:
+random username based on first initial from random first name and lastname lowercased:
 ```
 {{username()}}
 ```